paulkur/paulkur.github.io/_posts/readme/2023-05-14-zorro-readme.md

 git push -u gitlab <branch_name> # will push to GitLab git push -u gitlab main
 ```

-### Data preparation

-#### from Web

-> Sorry for not so "sexy" setup at the moment.
-Just being in a rush for now.
-{: .prompt-warning }

-- Location for downloaded and data that we have and no need to download can be found in Google Drive under: `\Shared drives\HPDA shared drive\Resources\zorro-data\from-web\` path and navigate to see what we have so far.
-- Go [Crypto Data download.com link](https://www.cryptodatadownload.com/data/binance/).
-Create free account if have one - login.
-- In section `SYMBOL LIST AND FILES FOR BINANCE SPOT HOURLY/MINUTE TIMEFRAME(S)` Search for `BTCUSDT` and download `minute` `.csv` file.
-Try to save dirrectly in projects `raw` folder that should look somethink like this: `...\<PROJECT_REPO_LOCATION>\scala-spark\src\main\resources\data\raw`.
-- in CSV file, the first line is disturbing - just delete manualy this text `https://www.CryptoDataDownload.com`
-- first CSV file line have to be `unix,date,symbol,open,high,low,close,Volume BTC,Volume USDT,tradecount`

-#### from coinAPI

-> Sorry for not so "sexy" setup at the moment.
-Just being in a rush for now.
-{: .prompt-warning }

-- Location for downloaded and data that we have and no need to download can be found in Google Drive under: `\Shared drives\HPDA shared drive\Resources\zorro-data\from-web\` path and navigate to see what we have so far.
-- Go [Crypto Data download.com link](https://www.cryptodatadownload.com/data/binance/).
-Create free account if have one - login.
-- In section `SYMBOL LIST AND FILES FOR BINANCE SPOT HOURLY/MINUTE TIMEFRAME(S)` Search for `BTCUSDT` and download `minute` `.csv` file.
-Try to save dirrectly in projects `raw` folder that should look somethink like this: `...\<PROJECT_REPO_LOCATION>\scala-spark\src\main\resources\data\raw`.
-- in CSV file, the first line is disturbing - just delete manualy this text `https://www.CryptoDataDownload.com`
-- first CSV file line have to be `unix,date,symbol,open,high,low,close,Volume BTC,Volume USDT,tradecount`

 ### Data Environment Setup